car251290/getaCoffee/README.md

 Bottom app bars group primary and secondary actions at the bottom of the screen, where they are easily reachable by the user's thumb. https://material.io/develop/ios/components/bottomappbar

-# Using React Native and JS
-create an app that tell you the near coffee shop.
-And show you the Website of a coffee shop!
-When using React Native, you're going to be running your JavaScript code in two environments:

-In most cases, React Native will use JavaScriptCore, the JavaScript engine that powers Safari.
-Note that on iOS, JavaScriptCore does not use JIT due to the absence of writable executable memory in iOS apps.
-When using Chrome debugging, all JavaScript code runs within Chrome itself, communicating with native code via WebSockets.
-Chrome uses V8 as its JavaScript engine.
-While both environments are very similar, you may end up hitting some inconsistencies.
-We're likely going to experiment with other JavaScript engines in the future, so it's best to avoid relying on specifics of any runtime.

-npm install -g expo-cli

 # Using the iOS
 iOS you will enjoying in iOS experincing with app